Mobile App Download and Usage Statistics (2020)

 Now that you’ve seen how users across the world download apps, it’s time to analyze how people are using mobile apps.

-If the average person has 60-90 apps on their phone, this means that more than two-thirds of those apps don’t get used every month.
+If the average smartphone user has 80 apps on their phone, this means that more than 62% of those apps don’t get used every month.

 We’ll dive deeper into app usage statistics as we continue through this guide.